 Mulch can help retain moisture, reduce weeds, and keep certain pests from your garden.
-It’s highly recommended that you utilize mulch for your hosta bed, especially if you’re using a sandy soil mix.
+It’s highly recommended that you use mulch for your hosta bed, especially if you’re using a sandy soil mix.

-1-2 inches of mulch surrounding your hostas should work to retain moisture in the soil, while still allowing your hostas to breathe.
+1-2 inches of mulch surrounding your hostas should work to hold in moisture in the soil, while still allowing your hostas to breathe.
 Remember that plant roots need air to survive.